Skip to main content

 HCG (Human Chorionic Gonadotropin) is the workhorse for men on TRT who want to maintain or restore fertility.
 It mimics LH and keeps sperm production active.
 For men actively trying to conceive, we sometimes pause testosterone, run HCG plus an FSH-stimulating agent, and check semen analysis at 3 month intervals.

 Yes, TRT can raise hematocrit and hemoglobin, sometimes to levels that thicken the blood.
 We check hematocrit at every visit.
-If it climbs above 54 percent, we lower the dose, increase injection frequency, or have you donate blood.
+If it climbs above 54%, we lower the dose, increase injection frequency, or have you donate blood.
 This is one reason frequent low-dose injections are safer than weekly or biweekly shots.

 Daily high-THC cannabis use can lower testosterone in some men, mostly through effects on the brain signal to the testes.
 Occasional use does not seem to matter much.
 If you use cannabis daily and have low testosterone, a 2 to 4 week pause is worth trying before starting TRT.